 I can’t picture myself dead.
 My mother said that to me the other day.
 Given that she is 89 years young, I was thrilled to hear it!
 It got me thinking, though.
 I can’t picture myself dead either, which is a beneficial mindset when emerging from the back end of breast cancer treatment.
 Normally I’m not a fan of exploring what I’m not, preferring to follow the lead of umpteen gurus, self-help masters and positive thinking aficionados in holding positive thoughts near and dear.
-So what if, just this once, we veer from the tried and true path and dabble on the wild side.
-What if we explore what we can’t picture …
+So what if, just this once, I were to veer from the tried and true path and dabble on the wild side.
+What if I were to explore what Ican’t picture …

 Life is about change.
 It happens all the time, all around us.
 The seasons change, the weather changes, our bodies change.
 I’ve tried to embrace all aspects of my life, never wanting to be older or younger, just marinating in where I was.
 Sure, I look forward to things, days and events other than the one I’m inhabiting, but that doesn’t have to detract from my current state.
 I find that in many ways, looking forward to another point in time can enhance the one you are in.
 If we have nothing to look forward to, then we have, well, nothing.
 It can be as simple as looking forward to the rain expected tomorrow that will water your garden, or fall because you like to see the leaves change, or the concert or performance you bought tickets for.
 Firmly moored in the here and now, I like to look ahead and glance back, to see how far I’ve come and to jazz myself with what’s to come.
 It got me through chemo and surgery and radiation, being firmly in the moment, embracing everything that I was going through, and knowing that time will pass, it’s a given, and eventually this will be behind me too.